-In order to ascertain the entitlements to attend and vote at the 2023 AGM, the register of members of the Company will be closed from Monday, 11 September 2023 to Friday, 15 September 2023, both days inclusive, during which period no transfer of shares of the Company will be registered.
-Shareholders of the Company are reminded to ensure all properly executed transfer forms accompanied by the relevant share certificates must be lodged with Tricor Investor Services Limited, the Company's branch share registrar in Hong Kong, at 17/F, Far East Finance Centre, 16 Harcourt Road, Hong Kong not later than 4:30 p.m. on Friday, 8 September 2023.
+In order to ascertain the entitlements to attend and vote at the 2024 AGM, the register of members of the Company will be closed from Monday, 9 September 2024 to Friday, 13 September 2024, both days inclusive, during which period no transfer of shares of the Company will be registered.
+Shareholders of the Company are reminded to ensure all properly executed transfer forms accompanied by the relevant share certificates must be lodged with Tricor Investor Services Limited, the Company's branch share registrar in Hong Kong, at 17/F, Far East Finance Centre, 16 Harcourt Road, Hong Kong not later than 4:30 p.m. on Friday, 6 September 2024.

-On behalf of the Board Lumina Group Limited Fok Hau Fai Chairman and Chief Executive Officer
+On behalf of the Board Lumina Group Limited Fok Hau FaiChairman and Chief Executive Officer

-Hong Kong, 30 June 2023
+Hong Kong, 28 June 2024

-Moore Stephens CPA Limited 會 計 大
+Moore CPA Limited

-801-806 Silvercord, Tower 1, 30 Canton Road, Tsimshatsui, 師事 華

-Kowloon, Hong Kong 務 所 馬
+801-806 Silvercord, Tower 1, 30 Canton Road, Tsimshatsui, Kowloon, Hong Kong www.moore.hk

-T +852 2375 3180 F +852 2375 3828 有限 施
+T +852 2375 3180 F +852 2375 3828

-www.moore.hk 公司 雲